Health Tips

 • Large cysts (>5 cm): May cause pain, pressure, or complications—often targeted for intervention.

 While scientists are unsure of the exact cause, they do know that biological parents do not pass on simple cysts.
 And illnesses from hereditary diseases do not result in simple cysts.
 They think that simple kidney cysts could develop as a result of damage or microscopic blockages in the renal tubes.
 Age and advanced stages of kidney condition have a major role in developing kidney cysts.
+Below are some major causes:

-• Age: A tiny fluid-filled sac, especially in elderly people is noticeable.
+• Age: A tiny fluid-filled sac, especially in elderly people, is noticeable.
 The chance of developing these fluid-filled sacs rises with age.

 • Chronic Kidney Disease (CKD): Kidney cyst development may be more likely in people with chronic kidney disease (CKD) and other kidney disorders.